AresMUSH/aresmush.com/tutorials/install/easy-mode.md

 Hostnames are linked to IP addresses, so you can't fully set them up until you have cloned a droplet from the snapshot.

-If you're using an aresmush.com hostname, simply [contact me](/feedback.html) with your droplet's IP address (visible on the 'Droplets' screen in your Digital Ocean account).
+If you're using an aresmush.com hostname, simply [contact me](/feedback.html) with your droplet's IP address (visible on the 'Droplets' screen in your DigitalOcean account).

 If you're using your own custom host name, you'll need to set up the DNS yourself.
 The steps will vary depending on the domain provider.
 See [Setting Up Domain Hosting With Namecheap](/tutorials/install/setting-up-dns.html) for an example.